 That’s not bad at all.
 On other platforms such as the Spanish or British ones, the returns are much lower.
 Usually this would indicate that the investor is accepting a much higher degree of risk, but in this case, speaking from experience, I can say that it’s mostly a question of bigger growth opportunities that are currently found in the Baltic states.

-There are currently (July 2018) 1454 investors registered on this platform, hailing from 63 different countries.
+There are currently over 3000 investors registered on this platform, hailing from 63 different countries.
 If you’re a real estate developer, you can also find investors for your property by applying with Bulkestate and submitting your project proposal.
 They will then vet it and you’ll have a chance of getting approved to join the platform.

 Investing in Property Development Loans